sbthemes/adonis-nuxt-backend/README.md

 - copy .env.example to .env
 - Run command: `npm install`
 - Run command: `node ace generate:key`.
 This command will generate.
 Copy that key set as APP_KEY in .env file.
+- Edit `ecosystem.config.js` file and change name to domain name or something unique on server.

 **This repo includes all auth routes with user registration**